GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 # 🎉 News!

+### Monday, August 18, 2025

+Added support for the Gemini online client;

 ### Sunday, August 17, 2025

 We've extensively refactored this project and now support both local Ollama and online DeepSeek APIs.
 Clients for more common models are in development, so stay tuned.